ToasterPNG/Frame-DeSplice/README.md

 # Frame-DeSplice
 Frame DeSplice will take a sequence of images and then turn it into a video with ffmpeg.
+Made in 2 days (v1.0)

 ## Settings